gautamrao/gautamrao.github.io/content/sections/aboutme.md

-I am a Ph.D. student at Gabelli School of Business, Fordham University.
+I am a Ph.D. candidate at Gabelli School of Business, Fordham University.

 My current research focuses on the interaction of behavioral and environmental economics with corporate finance and corporate governance.